The DeanBeat: The Last of Us Part II harassment, Ghost of Tsushima nationalism, and unending lockdown

-Neil Druckmann, vice president at Naughty Dog and director of The Last of Us Part II, lashed out at trolls who have harassed and threatened voice actress Laura Bailey because her fictional character Abby killed the beloved character in the sequel.
+Neil Druckmann, the vice president at Naughty Dog and director of The Last of Us Part II, lashed out at trolls who have harassed and threatened voice actress Laura Bailey because her fictional character killed a beloved character in the sequel.
 Druckmann expressed outrage that haters threatened to kill Bailey’s young child and do other horrible things to her.

 In a video interview with voice actor Troy Baker (who plays Joel), Druckmann denounced the tribalism among the haters and trolls who are angry about the game’s killing of the character and then being forced to play as the character who did the killing.